-The Classics department offers Minors in four areas, all designed to acquaint the student with the most interesting facets of Greek and Roman Culture.
+The Classics department offers Minors in four areas, all designed to acquaint the student with the most interesting facets of life in the ancient Mediterranean region.
 All Classics Minors require six courses with a minimum of 18 credit hours.

 Latin Language & Literature